easedup/acv9/curriculum/arts-visual-arts/years-5-and-6.md

 In this band, the focus is on students:

 1.  exploring and responding to
     *   artworks from local, regional, national and global cultures, times, places and/or other contexts that show how artists communicate ideas, perspectives and/or meaning through their visual arts practice
     *   artworks and visual arts practices that showcase ways that First Nations Australians are continuing and revitalising cultures

-3.  developing creative and critical practices and skills
+2.  developing creative and critical practices and skills
     *   creative practices for using visual conventions, visual arts processes and materials
     *   critical practices by observing, reflecting on and responding to artworks and practices they experience, including their own visual arts practice

-5.  creating artworks in a range of 2D, 3D and/or 4D (time-based) forms using available materials and/or digital tools
+3.  creating artworks in a range of 2D, 3D and/or 4D (time-based) forms using available materials and/or digital tools
-6.  presenting artworks and practices in available informal and/or formal settings, including, as appropriate, school-hosted digital spaces such as a school learning management system.
+4.  presenting artworks and practices in available informal and/or formal settings, including, as appropriate, school-hosted digital spaces such as a school learning management system.

-## Strands
+## Strands {#strands}

-### Exploring and responding
+### Exploring and responding {#exploring-and-responding}

-##### AC9AVA6E01
+##### AC9AVA6E01 {#ac9ava6e01}

 explore ways that visual conventions, visual arts processes and materials are combined to communicate ideas, perspectives and/or meaning in visual arts across cultures, times, places and/or other contexts